Professor Helen Finch

 • How can German studies contribute to an interdisciplinary education that inclusively supports all students to build critical, creative and courageous communities?

-Together with Prof. Anja Tippner (Hamburg), I am organising a project entitled ‘Working in the Holocaust Translation Zone: Ethics and Poetics of Literature’, including a workshop held at the Warburg-Haus, University of Hamburg, in September 2023.
+Together with Prof. Anja Tippner (Hamburg), I am organising a project entitled ‘Working in the Holocaust Translation Zone: Ethics and Poetics of Literature’.
+This includes a workshop held at the Warburg-Haus, University of Hamburg, in September 2023, and a forthcoming special issue of Eastern European Holocaust Studies.

 My first monograph on queer masculine identities in the works of W. G. Sebald, Sebald's Bachelors: Queer Resistance and the Unconforming Life, appeared with Legenda in 2013.
-I have published widely on German-Jewish literature and the Holocaust, memory in German literature, and on diversifying the German curriculum, including articles on H. G. Adler, Jurek Becker, Günter Grass, Peter Handke, Edgar Hilsenrath, Elfriede Jelinek, Ruth Klüger, Antje Ravik Strubel and W. G. Sebald.
+I have published on German-Jewish literature and the Holocaust, memory in German literature, and on queer identties in German literature, including articles on H. G. Adler, Jurek Becker, Günter Grass, Olga Grjasnowa, Peter Handke, Edgar Hilsenrath, Elfriede Jelinek, Ruth Klüger, Sascha Marianna Salzmann, Antje Ravik Strubel and W. G. Sebald.

-I am co-editor of the Peter Lang Women, Gender and Sexuality in German Culture book series, and will soon serve as a member of the MLA Forum Executive Committee, LLC 20th- and 21st-Century German.
+I am co-editor of the Peter Lang Women, Gender and Sexuality in German Culture book series, and serve as a member of the MLA Forum Executive Committee, LLC 20th- and 21st-Century German.

 Recent postgraduate projects supervised include: